trimstray/linux-hardening-checklist/README.md

     /dev/mapper/sdb1_crypt none swap sw 0 0
     ```

-    **Comment:**

-    - swap area is not required to survive a reboot, therefore a new random encryption key can be chosen each time the swap area is activated
-    - get the key from /dev/urandom because /dev/random maybe stalling your boot sequence

 # Bootloader

 ### Protect bootloader config files

 - **Rule:** Ensure bootloader config files are set properly permissions. <img src="https://github.com/trimstray/working-template/blob/master/doc/img/low.png" alt="low">

-    **Rationale:**

-    > Setting the permissions to read and write for root only prevents non-root users from seeing the boot parameters or changing them.

     **Example:**